Updated October 2022

 5. Candidates must prove "good character" in order to become licensed paralegals

 Passing the paralegal exam is not the final step to becoming licensed.
 An important component of the process is the attestation of good character.
 The "good character" requirement is part of the Law Society's pledge to protect the public, maintain high ethical standards, and encourage public confidence in the legal profession.

 In order to prove their good character, each candidate must disclose:

-Take a look at Herzing College's accredited Paralegal Diploma Training, delivered at the Toronto campus.
-The program takes 12 months to complete and includes a 4-week internship.
+Take a look at Herzing College's accredited paralegal diploma, delivered at the Toronto campus.
+The program takes 12 months to complete and includes a four-week internship.